heymynameisrob/pilcrow-editor/README.md

 ## How it works
 More here

-## Using AI features
-More here

 ## Run it locally
 Clone the repo and install everything.

+To use everything, you'll need:
+- Tiptap Pro
+- OpenAI key

 Make sure you use the correct node version with `nvm`

 ```bash
 nvm use